ubaldot/vim-replica/README.md

 ## Troubleshooting

-*Q. IPython won't start.*
+#### IPython won't start.

-A. Be sure that in the current virtual environment:
+Be sure that in the current virtual environment:

 1. `jupyter console` is installed,
 2. some `ipython` jupyter kernel (e.g. `pyhon3`) is installed,